 How and when we process your personal data

 Your personal information is stored safely until it is no longer required, has no use or a request has been made to remove it from our records.

-Your personal information is kept securely online in accordance with 17hats the CRM that Navy Studios uses.
+Your personal information is kept securely online in accordance with 17hats and HubSpot the CRMs that Navy Studios uses.

 We may use your personal information to send you emails and updates through a mailing list provider which you can opt out from at any time by replying Unsubscribe.

 Documents, communications and media, including photographs and videos are provided to users at their own risk.
 Navy Studios accepts no responsibility or liability for third party downloads or websites and suggests using anti-virus software at all times to check the contents of any media/download.